kami93/CMU-DATF/README.md

 ## Testing

-Testing will be used by assigning checkpoint to argument *--test_ckpt*.
+Testing can be performed by assigning checkpoint to argument *--test_ckpt*.
+In the default setting, the test will output the mean and the standard deviation for ADEs/FDEs/rF/DAC/DAO after 10 testing trails on **val** split.

 **nuScenes**
 ```